babenkoivan/busylight/README.md

 The light syncs with your calendar and changes color based on upcoming or ongoing events:

-🟢 Green – no events

 🟡 Yellow – event starting in 10 minutes

 🔴 Red – event currently in progress

-The light is only active during working hours, currently defined as 09:00–18:00 in the system's local timezone.
-Outside of these hours, the light remains off.
+The light is only active when there is an upcoming or ongoing event.

 ## Current Support